msteveb/tmake/README.md

 - Build descriptions are succinct and declarative
 - A real language for build descriptions (Tcl), with simple conditional syntax
 - Rules can create multiple files
-- Two-stage reparsing to allow build configuration to be generated and reloaded (e.g. via configure or kconfig)
+- Two-stage reparsing allows build configurations to be generated and reloaded (e.g. via configure or kconfig)
 - Cache of built targets allows for:
   - Cleaning orphan targets
   - Rebuilding if build commands change
   - Rebuilding if the target is to be built by a different rule
-  - A file is "up-to-date" if it rule runs even if the file didn't change (virtual mtime)
+  - A file is "up-to-date" if its rule runs, even if the file didn't change (virtual mtime)
-- Good support for "generators" which generate sources
+- Good support for "generators" that generate sources
 - Dynamic dependency support, including caching dependencies and support for generated files
 - Excellent debugging facilities to identify exactly what is occuring and why
-- 'tmake --find' to find specify rules
+- 'tmake --find' to find specific rules
 - Support for out-of-tree builds
 - Non-recursive
 - Automatic creation of directories as required